prmadev/prma/content/posts/call-me-perma.md

 Oh, but this wasn't the first round of this comical saga.
 You see, on previous occasions, my dear mother would strategically place a glass of water right between us, like a cosmic prop.
 And what was the grand purpose behind this visual spectacle, you might ask?
 Well, it was her way of nudging me into a philosophical monologue about that very glass.
 In simple terms: <q cite="my mother">Hey, kiddo, you've got a shortage of optimism; you're the sort who tends to spot the half-empty glass in life.</q>

 And then we have my dear old dad, the master of responsibility training.
 He had this grand plan to shape my character, using internships as his secret weapon. <q cite="my father">Off you go, my young apprentice!</q> he'd exclaim, nudging me into one vocational adventure after another.
-His hidden message? <q cite="my father">Kid</q> Ah, the age-old dance of parental strategy.
+His hidden message? <q cite="my father">Kid, I'm passing down the sacred skill of handling responsibilities!</q> Ah, the age-old dance of parental strategy.

 And there you have it, my childhood summed up, right from the time those kindergarten teachers began their chorus of complaints about my apparent "refusal" to embrace the songs that my peers had effortlessly committed to memory months before.